By Captain James R. Watson

 Woven fabric tapes are electrical grade fiberglass that come in various widths: 729 (2″), 731 (3″), 732 (4”) and 733 (6″).
 They weigh 9 oz per square yard.
 These woven tapes have a selvaged edge that prevents fraying.
 Tapes are ideal to toughen and protect corners as well as for a myriad of other applications.
 Corners must first be rounded about like the radius of a dime (minimum) because the tape will not make the turn of a sharp corner.
 I take a short sample of the tape, fold it in half to find the center and then mark it.
 I center the mark over the apex of the corner.
 I then mark where the edges lie (below).

-Now, I’ll take a combination square and mark the two edges along the entire length of the corner (above).
+Now, I’ll take a combination square and mark the two edges along the entire length of the corner (see image at top of this story).
 I wet the substrate between the marks with mixed resin/hardener along the entire length.
-Then I roll the tape, placing the edge on the mark and smooth it down.
+Then I roll the reinforcing fiber tape, placing the edge on the mark and smooth it down.
 Usually, I’ll place just one surface (the easiest) down first.
 Once its entire length is in place, I press the remainder down.
 As the glass tape is negotiating the corner, it may not want to stay put.
 I’ve found if I just let it set for half an hour, the epoxy gets stickier as it begins to cure and then the glass stays down.
 I’ll re-wet the glass tape as required (it will be white if it is not wetted properly).